New Clashes In Mozambique As Two Reported Killed - UrduPoint

 New Clashes In Mozambique As Two Reported Killed

-Anti-government protesters and security forces clashed in Mozambique Wednesday with two people reported killed in a northern city and a military vehicle mowing down another in the capital during fresh demonstrations in support of the opposition leader disputing October elections

-Maputo, (APP - UrduPoint / Pakistan Point News - 27th Nov, 2024) Anti-government protesters and security forces clashed in Mozambique Wednesday with two people reported killed in a northern city and a military vehicle mowing down another in the capital during fresh demonstrations in support of the opposition leader disputing October elections.
+Maputo, (APP - UrduPoint / Pakistan Point News - 28th Nov, 2024) Anti-government protesters and security forces clashed across Mozambique Wednesday with police reportedly killing two people and a military vehicle moving down another at fresh demonstrations against October's disputed elections.

-Police opened fire and killed two protesters as hundreds of people gathered in the northern city of Nampula who had blocked traffic with barricades and burning tyres, a civil society activist told AFP.
+Police opened fire and killed two protesters as hundreds of people gathered in the northern city of Nampula who had blocked traffic with barricades and burning tyres, a civil society activist told.

 The protesters had confronted the police sent to break up the blockade, which also stopped a train transporting coal from reaching the city's port, said Ivaldo Nazare from the Solidariedade Mocambique group.